-The goals of the ASBMB degree certification program are to provide:
+The goals of the ASBMB Degree Accreditation Program are to provide:

-- A national, outcomes-based mechanism by which students receiving a B.S. or B.A. in Biochemistry & Molecular Biology or closely related major1 are given an opportunity to have their degree certified by The American Society for Biochemistry and Molecular Biology (ASBMB).
+- A national, outcomes-based mechanism by which students receiving a B.S. or B.A. in Biochemistry & Molecular Biology or closely related majors are given an opportunity to have their degree accredited by the ASBMB.

 - A vehicle for recognizing undergraduate BMB programs whose features and infrastructure fulfill the basic expectations of the ASBMB.